decentraland/adr/content/ADR-164-quests.poc.md

     Quest Server ->> Quest Designer: Send Quest submission response
 ```

+When a quest is modified, one of the following options should happen:
+- Accept some user progress loss when they already started it.
+- Treat the modified quest as a new one so every user that already started it should continue the 'old' version.

 #### Retrieve quest stats

 The quest author may be interested in their quest stats, how many users started or completed them and other information like starting and ending times.